-Honda buys stake in GM Cruise self-driving unit, to invest $2 billion
+Honda takes 5.7 percent stake in GM Cruise self-driving unit

-(Reuters) - Honda Motor Co Ltd (7267.T) will invest $2 billion and take a 5.7 percent stake in General Motors Co’s (GM.N) Cruise self-driving vehicle unit, extending cooperation between the two automakers in a technology that has enormous costs and risk but no market-ready products.
+WARREN, Mich (Reuters) - Honda Motor Co Ltd (7267.T) will invest $2 billion and take a 5.7 percent stake in General Motors Co’s (GM.N) Cruise self-driving vehicle unit, to jointly develop self-driving vehicles for deployment in ride services fleets around the world.

 Honda, which has lagged behind many of its rivals in developing self-driving vehicles, is paying $750 million upfront for the minority stake in Cruise and will invest another $2 billion over 12 years, the companies said on Wednesday.

-Honda, GM and Cruise will jointly develop self-driving vehicles for deployment in ride services fleets around the world.
+The deal extends cooperation between the two automakers in a technology that has enormous costs and risk but no market-ready products.

-GM shares were up 3.5 percent in opening trade.
+GM shares were up 2.4 percent in morning trade.

 In May, Japan’s SoftBank Group (9984.T) said it would buy a 19.6 percent stake in Cruise for $2.25 billion.